Table of Contents

 </aside>

-4. Edit the validation scheme by adding/modifying rules on the meters and site rules
+4. Modify the validation scheme by adding/modifying rules on the meters and site rules

 Deduction of Production (default)

-Even with a physical PV production meter present, the default scheme deducts the production flow from consumption and introduction data.
+Even with the presence of a physical production PV meter, the default scheme deducts the production flow from the consumption and introduction data.

 Site Rules